 Mix the dry ingredients.
 In a large bowl, mix the flour, baking powder, sugar, and salt.

 Add the wet ingredients.
-Add the melted butter and milk to the the dry ingredients and stir to combine.
+Stir the melted butter with the milk and then mix it into the the dry ingredients.

 Fold in the stars of the show!
 Fold in the cheddar cheese and chives just until they are well mixed in.
 [I spent too much time giggling over this “fold in the cheese” instruction as it immediately made me think of the Schitt’s Creek episode where Moira and David are dumbfounded by the instruction.
 Because we all need a laugh…